kt1928/Preconstruction-Personnel-Fee-Estimator/README.md

 Inputs:

-* For each personnel you will be ased to input their:
+* For each personnel, you will be asked to input their:
   * Job title
   * Wage per hour
-  * Effort Precentage
+  * Effort precentage

 Output:

-* A csv containing each personnel's cost, the total cost estimate for the personnel for that phase of consturction, eand the total
+* A CSV containing each personnel's cost, the total cost estimate for the personnel for that phase of construction, and the total

+## Setup
+## How to use the program